bpietroniro/parse-graph/README.md

 - clean up the `handleJSON` function currently in `main`; break it into smaller functions
 - figure out a struct schema for JSON marshalling that is less clunky than what I currently have in `queries.go`

+## Tests

+Given more time, I'd like to develop a more robust suite of tests, and set up automated testing.

 ## I Love Feedback!

 I said it once and I'll say it again: I'd be really grateful to hear any and all questions, comments, criticism, and ideas you have about this project!